 Research into the history of the use of the Stevenson Screen in Australia

-When I asked Australian Bureau of Meteorology (BoM) people about the late 19C warmth I was told, that this was due to older style open thermometer stands being used before the BoM took over weather recording for the Commonwealth in 1907 (now they say the BoM was formed in 1908), when the Stevenson Screen was introduced across Australia.
+In 1991-92 when I asked Australian Bureau of Meteorology (BoM) people about the late 19C warmth, I was told that this was due to older style open thermometer stands being used before the BoM took over weather recording for the Commonwealth in 1907 (now they say the BoM was formed in 1908), when the Stevenson Screen was introduced across Australia.

 This lead me in 1991 to researching in the BoM library to see what documentary evidence there was for this and I was unable to confirm the BoM version of history.
 I did find some proceedings of late 19C Intercolonial Conferences held in 1879, 1881 and 1888.
 It was clear that the scientists running the meteorological observatories for the various Colonies (that now make up Australia), were all aware of the Stevenson Screen and there was much evidence of its use, or the use of a similar local variant.
-I wrote a draft report on all the evidence I could locate and circulated it to the BoM.
-I can not locate that draft report now or the BoM reply but it might turn up.
+I wrote a draft report - "The Introduction of the Stevenson Screen, and phasing out of Open Thermometer Stands, in Australian Meteorology" - summarising evidence from the Intercolonial Conferences proceedings and circulated it to the BoM.
+I can not locate that draft report now but I have the BoM reply 25 May 1992.

-Early in 1994 I noticed the global summing up re thermometer exposures, 1994 D.E.
+Early in 1994 I noticed the landmark global paper summing up the state of knowledge re thermometer exposures, 1994 D.E.
 Parker, "Effects of Changing Exposure of Thermometers at Land Stations. " International Journal of Climatology, Vol. 14, pp. 1-31.
-After reading this I though that the section dealing with Australia could do with expanding in view of the several references in the Proceedings of the Intercolonial Conferences.
-This lead to my 4 page Comment in the International Journal of Climatology ref'd at the top of this page and scanned below, which was based on my now lost 1991 draft report.
-If anyone has a copy of the Australian pages in Parker plus the Stevenson Screen / Open stand comparisons, I would be grateful.
+After reading this I thought that the section dealing with Australia could do with expanding in view of the several references in the Proceedings of the Intercolonial Conferences.
+This lead to my 4 page Comment in the International Journal of Climatology ref'd at the top of this page pdf linked below, which was based on my now lost 1992 draft report.
+Now the pdf is linked below - the scanned pages are redundant.

 1995 paper by Warwick S. Hughes, Comment on D.E.
 Parker, "Effects of Changing Exposure of Thermometers at Land Stations."
 International Journal of Climatology, Vol. 15, pp. 231-234.
 Four scanned pages ~100Kb each